bradmkjr/monolog-wordpress/README.md

 Homepage: http://www.d-herrmann.de/projects/monolog-mysql-handler/

 # Disclaimer
 This is a very simple handler for monolog.
-It has a critical design flaw, which is it runs dbDelta on the log table everytime it is initialized.
-This allows the log to be very dynamic, but the trade off is a performance hit. dbDelta performs potentially dozens of SQL commands to compare the existing table structure to the proposed version.
-Depending on MySQL settings this may even slow down the site if tables are locked when trying to be written into.
-For my personal needs, I wanted to have a quick way to begin using Monolog, with plans to transistion to Mongo DB or cloud later, instead of using WordPress MySQL wrapper.
 This version works for custom plugin development, but I would not advise to distrubte this code in a public repository for general use on high traffic sites.
 You have been warned.

 # Installation
 monolog-wordpress is available via composer.
 Just add the following line to your required section in composer.json and do a `php composer.phar update`.